clevijoki/vapid/README.md

 A backwards graph is faster for full builds, but for content builds this is not what we care about 99% of the time.
 Vapid achieves fast full build times through distributed compiling and caching.

 This forward-declaration syntax is also what allows the build system syntax to be so simple.
 Part of the reason I think so many people do not like to touch build systems configuration files is the inherent friction between wanting to declare things in a forward syntax (compile my .cpp file into an obj and link it with the game!) vs how you actually get that to happen (my game.exe link step depends on an .obj file, that obj is produced by a link step which depends on my .cpp file).

+# Game Tools Integration

+If you were to have vapid part of your game tools, then you should be able to compile from an in-memory representation of your files.
+When a designer edits a level, the tools should internally be able to call the build system to propagate changes with the same reliable manner that you get from a stand alone compile, and propagate changes down the line.

+For example, you might place a building, which then writes to some vegetaion occlusion map, which modifies how vegetation is placed so it doesn't overlap with the building.
+Then the artist may not actually want to save these changes and so the vegetation should return to the existing state.

+Or you might want to alter expensive global rules, like how lighting or terrain erosion is calculated, and see the results as interactively as possible, still running all of the erosion through remote build machines.

+A way to link vapid as a library into your game tools, to read the same rules script, and send temporary files into and out of the build system will be provided.

 # Implementation Details